King of the Ring (1993): Reception

 Reviews for the event are mainly positive.
 Writing for Online Onslaught, columnist Adam Gutschmidt stated that the event is the best King of the Ring show to watch.
 He called all three of Bret Hart's matches "outstanding" but was not as impressed with any of the other matches on the card.
 He thought that the eight-man match served no real purpose, the match between Luger and Tatanka was poorly planned and executed, and that the WWF Championship match was the worst on the card.
 Also writing for Online Onslaught, Rick Scaia also enjoyed Bret Hart's matches.
 He thought that the match between Tatanka and Luger was a "good booking decision" and that the wrestlers performed well in the match.
 He also enjoyed the endings to the WWF Championship match and the Intercontinental Championship match.
 The review from The Other Arena also praised Bret Hart's matches, as well as the Intercontinental Championship match.
 The other matches were not rated as highly, although only the WWF Championship match was said to be a bad match.

 The attendance for the event was 6,500 fans, who paid a total of $80,000 in admission.
 This is the lowest attendance figure for a King of the Ring event.
 The attendance the following year was almost twice as large, as 12,000 fans attended King of the Ring 1994.
 The PPV buyrate was 1.1, which was the highest buyrate in King of the Ring history until the 1999 event.

 The event was released on VHS in North America by Coliseum Video on August 11, 1993.
 It has also been released on VHS in PAL format in the United Kingdom.
 Packaged together with King of the Ring 1994, it was released on DVD in the United Kingdom as part of the WWE Tagged Classics line on July 5, 2004.

+The event, which lead to Hogan leaving the WWF for the rest of the 1990s and Bret Hart having his standing in the WWF boosted by winning the King of the Ring tournament, is also considered to be a major pillar for the WWF's "New Generation" era.